Indeera2004/Personal-Portfolio/README.md

 All media used is either from unsplash (creative commons license) or google.
 This website has purely educational and recreational purposes.

+## Google's Application Programming Interface (API)

+On the action.html page, a Google API is used to display a world map and allow users to navigate in the map.
+The API implementation is free of cost and the website does not operate behind a firewall (open access).
+The API allows this website to access and communicate with Google's mapping data, displaying the map on the website for users to see.

 ## Licenses (For Bootstrap):

 The MIT License (MIT)